OpenMDAO/OpenMDAO-Framework/docs/simple/unconstrained.rst

             self.driver.add_parameter('paraboloid.y', low=-50., high=50.)

-Please create a file called ``optimization_unconstrained.py`` and copy this block of code into it.
-We will discuss this code next.

 .. index:: top level Assembly

 An :term:`Assembly` is a container that can hold any number of components, drivers, and other assemblies.
 An Assembly also manages the connections between the components that it contains.
-In OpenMDAO the top assembly in a model is called the *top level assembly.* In this problem, the top level assembly includes a Paraboloid component and a CONMINdriver called *driver*.
+In this problem the assembly includes a single Paraboloid component and a CONMINdriver named *driver*.
 The name *driver* is special.
 When an assembly is executed, it looks for a Driver named *driver* and executes it.
-That Driver is the root of what is called an :term:`iteration hierarchy`.

-The OptimizationUnconstrained class is derived from Assembly instead of Component.
+The OptimizationUnconstrained class is derived from Assembly.

 .. testsetup:: simple_model_Unconstrained_pieces